Transcript

 00:06:31 Speaker 2

 Amazing.
 That’s great.
 I mean, you’ve covered a lot here.
-I hope that that people really find that useful.
-If people are considering moving forward with copilot, does expedience have resources that can offer some some help for them?
+I hope that people really find that useful.
+If people are considering moving forward with Copilot, does Expedience have resources that can offer some help for them?

 00:06:44 Speaker 1